 However, if you’re looking specifically at which is best for RESP investing, you should consider the following:

 - Lower Fees: Investment costs add up.
 So it’s important to keep them low.
-Questwealth Portfolios score high here with management fees that’s half of the other robo-advisors.
+Questwealth Portfolios score high here with management fees that are half of the other robo-advisors.

 - Minimum Investment Amount: If you don’t have $1,000 to open an RESP at a robo advisor, then choose one that lets you start with little money like Wealthsimple.